-Teachers conduct classes online by uploading reading material, assignments, etc. to an LMS.
-Schoology is among the popular LMSs used by schools today.
+Teachers use a Learning Management System (LMS) to upload reading material, assignments, etc. Schoology is among the popular LMSs today.

-While some teaching is done live over videoconference, teachers are also recording video content.
+While teaching is mostly done in person or on Zoom or Google Meet, teachers are also recording video content.
 The video content can range from entire lectures lasting 30-40 minutes to short tutorials 1-2 minutes long.
-In this article we show some simple techniques to post videos to Schoology.
+In this article we show a couple techniques to post videos to Schoology.

 Posting video links